gszr/dot/README.md

 ## What

-* Map dotfiles living in a directory -- say, a git repo -- living somewhere to their destination
+* Map dotfiles living in a directory somehwere -- say, a git repo --
+  to their destination
 * Future: fetch additional resources from the web, also mapping them to their destination